AlphaWolf6940/Optomizer/README.md

  Windows

 # Notice
- ***Any Linux Distribution using KDE Plasma and GNOME will not support Java API, and hence, the Discord Button and Help button will not function properly.***
  *The App cannot be updated regularly or weekly due to SCHOOL!
 Thank You for cooprating*

 >*The version might change with time but V1.0.0 uses Java 24 or above*